South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 South Florida Stats and Trends

-- In South Florida's six games this season, it has three wins against the spread.

-- The Bulls have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.

-- South Florida's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- South Florida has gone over the point total in 66.7% of its opportunities this year (four times in six games with a set point total).

-- When South Florida churns out more than 351.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- South Florida is 1-1 against the spread and 1-1 overall when the team amasses over 351.3 yards.

-- The Bulls have turned the ball over two more times (8 total) than the Owls have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for South Florida at SISportsbook.